simul/Teleport/README.md

 # Teleport VR

+Teleport VR is an open, native network protocol for virtual and augmented reality.
-Reference Client/Server software and SDK.
+This repository contains the reference Client/Server software and SDK for Teleport VR.
+Comments, bug reports and pull requests are welcome.

 ## Getting the source